 Does chlorine raise or lower pH?

 Chlorine will not lower the pH in a pool.
-If using liquid chlorine, which has a pH of 13, the pH is likely to go up however the extent it will raise it will depend on how much you add.
+However, if you use liquid chlorine, which has a pH of 13, the pH will likely go up; however, the extent to which it will rise will depend on how much you add.

 In conclusion